Home

 She was so disgusted by the rape that each year she bathed in the sacred waters of the Kanathos spring and renewed her virginity.

-She had several offspring including: Ares, Eleithyria, Eris, Hebe, Hephaestus and Typhon.
+She had several offspring including: Ares, Eleithyria, Eris, Hebe, Hephaestus and Typhon

 Strengths: Leadership and a loyal wife.